utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 ## Return an array of a single field from multiple objects

-The example below gets the values of the `city` key in three objects and returns the values as an array.
+The example below gets the values of the `city` key from three objects and returns the values as an array.

 ### FQL